stefanbesler/struckig/documentation/index.md

 ## Why GPLv3

 While a lot of open source projects nowadays use the **MIT license** instead of **GPLv3 license**, I decided to use the latter one for *struckig*.
-Free software, or as people like to call it open-source software, is not the same as **free** beer.
-You should either value its principles by using a copy-left license on your source code as well, or if you can not, for whatever reason, contribute to the community, which is using their **spare time** to implement this kind of software.
-For this project you can do this by supporting [pantor](https://ruckig.com/) by getting a pro version of ruckig or [contacting me for support](mailto:stefan@besler.me).
+Free software, or as people like to call it open-source software, is not the same as **free beer**.
+You should either value its principles by using a copy-left license on your source code as well, or if you can not you should contribute to the community, which is using their **spare time** to implement this kind of software.
+For this project you can do this by supporting [pantor by getting a pro version of ruckig](https://ruckig.com/) or [contacting me for support with struckig](mailto:stefan@besler.me).

 ## Install Struckig